-Section Contents Procedure Didactic aims Content aims Coaching exercise Scenario S5 Carrying out The participants The participants The participants 4!
-5 Minutes emergency braking should work on this exercise in two parallel groups.
+Section Contents Procedure Didactic aims Content aims Coaching exercise 45 Minutes Scenario S5 Carrying out emergency braking The participants should work on this exercise in two parallel groups.
 An emergency braking exercise following coaching principles should be carried out based on description S5.
 This exercise is carried out in small groups with one coach, one observer and several coachees in each one.
-The following evaluation session is carried out in small groups. should practise carrying out practical exercises and feedback sessions in small groups. should practise how to carry out emergency braking training.

-Coachee Coach Observer Hermes-Coach
+The following evaluation session is carried out in small groups.
+The participants should practise carrying out practical exercises and feedback sessions in small groups.
+The participants should practise how to carry out emergency braking training.
+Coachee Coach Observer Hermes-Coach ]